noahjhan/rat/README.md

 -Anonymous Reviewer

-Rat is a bare bones, general purpose, statically-typed, purely functional, personal-project programming language inspired by the Pixar film, Ratatouille.
+Rat is a bare bones, general purpose, statically-typed, purely functional, 'rataturing-complete', personal-project programming language inspired by the Pixar film, Ratatouille.
 It combines features of Haskell, C, OCaml, and Rust.
 But is currently a glorified lexer.
 Honestly, it is a gloried main.cpp file. #UNIT_TESTING!

 ## Informal Grammar